KristianLyng/varnishfoo/chapter-3.rst

 the Varnish Configuration Language (VCL).
 VCL requires a chapter or two all by itself.

-It's worth taking a look at Appendix A, or go directly to https://www.varnish-cache.org/trac/wiki/VTLA and review some of the three letter acronyms that are all too common in Varnish.
-They are used extensively in the Varnish community, but are often ambiguous and miss-leading.
-Because of this, we will use them sparsely.
+The Varnish developer use a lot of three letter acronyms for many of the components and concepts that are covered in this chapter.
+We will only use them sparsely and where they make sense.
+Many of them are ambiguous and some refer to different things depending on context.
+An effort is made to keep a list of the relevant acronyms and their meaning.
+That list can be found at https://www.varnish-cache.org/trac/wiki/VTLA, with a copy attached in appendix 3.

 Architecture
 ------------

 Varnish architecture is not just of academic interest.
-Every single tool you use is affected by it, and understanding the architecture will hopefully help you understand why things work the way they do.
+Every single tool you use is affected by it, and understanding the architecture will make it easier to understand how to use Varnish.

 Varnish operates using two separate processes.
 The management process and the child process.
 The child is where all the work gets done.
 A simplified